chalearn/missing-causal-relation/src/matlab/statistics/README.md

-# graph
+# statistics

 *************************************************************
 BASIC INFORMATION

-Folder to store the source files of the functions that obtain graphical analysis of data.
+Folder to store the source files of the statistic functions.

 *************************************************************